Translate into the Language of your choice

 Was satan so powerful he broke the curse God placed upon him?
 Or did God release him from the curse?

 Fallen angels can only influence humans through the same means as the Lord does—through His words and ideas conveyed through any available communication channels.
-That is his power; he are the prince and power of the air.
+That is his power; he is the prince and power of the air.

 Eph 2:2 Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: